Jauler/EN592-ShakeYourHead/README.md

 ### Building

-Assuming arm-none-eabi-gcc cross-compiler is installed and working - Just issue:
+Assuming make tools and arm-none-eabi-gcc cross-compiler is installed and working - just issue:

 ```
 $ make
 ```

-This assumes that make tools and toolchain is already installed and working.

-If `st-flash` utility is installed and working, board can be flashed with
+Assuming that [st-util](https://github.com/texane/stlink) utility is installed and working:
 ```
 $ make flash
 ```